SoulKa/template-replace-stream/README.template.md

 A high performance `{{ template }}` replace stream working on binary or string streams.

-This module is written in pure TypeScript and consists of only {{loc}} lines of code.
+This module is written in pure TypeScript, consists of only {{loc}} lines of code and has no other dependencies.

 ## Install

 `npm install template-replace-stream`

+This module can be imported via `require()` or `import` in JavaScript

 ## Usage